areekaa/wordpress-vps-deployment/README.md

-WordPress VPS Deployment
+WordPress VPS Deployment with Nginx Caching
 This repository contains the setup instructions and necessary files for deploying a WordPress website on a Virtual Private Server (VPS) using AWS EC2.
-The deployment process involves configuring Nginx as the web server, MySQL/MariaDB as the database, PHP for processing dynamic content, and securing the website with Let's Encrypt SSL/TLS certificates.
+The deployment process involves configuring Nginx as the web server, MySQL/MariaDB as the database, PHP for processing dynamic content, and enhancing website performance with Nginx caching.
+Additionally, the website is secured with Let's Encrypt SSL/TLS certificates.

 Table of Contents:-
 Server Provisioning